 Description

-Lemongrass, mint, and fennel seeds form the basis of this cooling summer tisane.
+This cooling summer tisane is herbal and refreshing with a hint of spice.
+Lemongrass, mint, and fennel seeds form the basis of this herbal tea blend while green cardamom and ginger root add a hint of spice.
 Sip on this vegan and gluten free herbal tea blend when you need help cooling off in the summer months!

 Ingredients